practicalli/clojure/testing/test-runners/kaocha-test-runner.md

 # Kaocha Test Runner from LambdaIsland

-[lambdaisland/kaocha](https://github.com/lambdaisland/kaocha) (cow-cha) is a comprehensive test runner that support unit testing and clojure.spe generative testing.
+[lambdaisland/kaocha](https://github.com/lambdaisland/kaocha) (cow-cha) is a comprehensive test runner that support unit testing and `clojure.spec` generative testing.
 Clojure and ClojureScript languages are supported.

 ## A minimal starting point